Adityasr30/pyspark-notes/README.md

 ## Spark Architecture
 - The cluster manager resides on the driver or master node.
 - Widely used cluster managers are YARN and Kubernetes.
-- In order to start the spark application, user needs to run a spark submit command along with the code and configurations.
+- In order to start the Spark application, the user needs to run a Spark submit command along with the code and configurations.
-- This spark submit request will go the the cluster manager.
+- This Spark submit request will go to the cluster manager.
 - The cluster manager will first create an application master container.
 It decides to create it on which worker node.
-- A container is an isolated environment within a node with fixed amount of CPUs and RAM.
+- A container is an isolated environment within a node with a fixed amount of CPUs and RAM.
 It is not allowed to use resources beyond what is allocated to it.
 - The application master container will start an application driver.
-Application driver is a JVM process.
-It's job is to execute the main method of the spark application code.
+The application driver is a JVM process.
+Its job is to execute the main method of the Spark application code.
 <img width="648" height="475" alt="image" src="https://github.com/user-attachments/assets/99535166-642d-47f3-8f27-77fcb4b01b76" />

 - JVM doesn't understand Python or PySpark.
 So a PySpark driver will spin up.
 The PySpark driver's main method will call the application driver.
-- Spark core is written in Scala.
-To make it available for Python developers, it has a JAVA wrapper on top of it and in turn it has a python wrapper on top of it.
+- Spark Core is written in Scala.
+To make it available for Python developers, it has a JAVA wrapper on top of it, and in turn, it has a Python wrapper on top of it.
 <img width="274" height="108" alt="image" src="https://github.com/user-attachments/assets/73788c62-33a6-4742-a39d-69bca69de555" />

-- The application driver looks at the request and it goes the cluster manager to request for resources.
+- The application driver looks at the request, and it goes to the cluster manager to request resources.
 - Cluster manager gives the resources.
 For example, the request is for 3 executors, the cluster manager will randomly pick 3 workers and create executor containers.
 - After allocation, it hands over the details to the application driver.
-The cluster manager tells the location of the executors for example, worker node 1, 2 and 4.
+The cluster manager tells the location of the executors, for example, worker nodes 1, 2, and 4.
 - Application driver then schedules the tasks.
 The executors execute the tasks and report the results back to the driver.
-- If we create an UDF, then each executor container may also spin up a python process because UDF are created by user and not contained by default in spark.
+- If we create a UDF, then each executor container may also spin up a Python process because UDFs are created by the user and not contained by default in Spark.

 <img width="1323" height="777" alt="image" src="https://github.com/user-attachments/assets/5ca68a66-41cb-4319-bdc7-646831b0621e" />

 <img width="1295" height="967" alt="image" src="https://github.com/user-attachments/assets/e81ac5fd-b456-482b-8d1f-c1d3e07acb08" />

 ### Deployment modes
-- When the application driver runs on one of the worker node in the cluster, it is called as cluster mode.
+- When the application driver runs on one of the worker nodes in the cluster, it is called cluster mode.
-- When spark submit runs on user machine, then it is called as client mode.
+- When Spark Submit runs on a user's machine, it is called client mode.

 ## Transformations
 - Transformations are operations that produce a new dataset from an existing one.